thenom/energenie_pi/README.md

 # Energenie Pi Control

 This is a Django project that uses Celery for scheduling and provides a basic control webpage.
 It is designed for use with the Raspberry Pi and the Energenie Pi Hat (ENER314\ENER314-RT).
 The default is to use a local SQLLite DB file but this can be changed (https://docs.djangoproject.com/en/1.9/ref/settings/#databases).
-It also requires a RabbitMQ setup for Celery transactions.
+It also requires a RabbitMQ\Redis setup for Celery transactions but i have tested with Redis and this also works fine (you just need to install pip module and change BROKER_URL in settings.py).

 It check the schedules every second and modifies the state of the socket accordingly.
 You can apply a random deviation the the schedule to mimic variations in turning the sockets on and off.
 For example, if a schedule is set to turn a light on at 16:30:00 and has a random second value of 30 seconds then the light will turn on between 16:29:30 and 16:30:30.